 The Group membership includes transport officers from each member council and Waka Kotahi, a ranking process was undertaken, to determine the importance of the projects to identify a range of strategic investment priority areas that would contribute to the purpose of the LTMA.
-These were refined into a set of ten-year transport investment priorities (see page 29) aimed at addressing the region's most urgent and significant transport issues.
+These were refined into a set of 10-year transport investment priorities (see Ten-year transport priorities at page 29) aimed at addressing the region's most urgent and significant transport issues.